qinyanjuidavid/SaveONE-life/README.md

 > - If donor wish to participate on SaveONE life forum, he/she must have an account.

 > ## Orphange / Children's Home Authentication
-> - To authenticate an orphanage, Orphan Keeper is supposed to register the orphange by clicking Register button, he will pass through 4 different fragments sections as shown below.
+> - To authenticate an orphanage, Orphanage manager is supposed to register the orphange by clicking Register button, he will pass through 4 different fragments sections as shown below.
 > - An oprhanage is required to be verified to get more donations, Verification process requires an orphanage to channel $5 (annually) and exact location of the orphanage if it was not provided.
 > - Verification process will help donors to be more conviced that the orphanage exists.
 > - Channeled ($5) money is used by TTU GDSC for the maintenance of SaveONE life.
 Money can be channeled using mpesa at the moment.